yonie/calendar-archiver/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is one of the most permissive open-source licenses, allowing you to:
+- Use the software for any purpose (commercial or personal)
+- Modify and distribute the software
+- Include it in proprietary software
+- No warranty or liability requirements

-This tool is provided as-is for personal and business use.
-Feel free to modify and distribute as needed.
+Feel free to fork, modify, and distribute this tool as needed!